nirvanaos/nirvana.vc/readme.md

 ### Content

+This is a part of the [Nirvana project](https://github.com/nirvanaos/home).

-This repository contains MS Visual Studio (2019 and 2022) solution for build the Nirvana subprojects.
+This repository contains MS Visual Studio (2019 and 2022) solution for build the This is a part of the [Nirvana project](https://github.com/nirvanaos/home).

+Nirvana subprojects.

 Other Nirvana projects included here as submodules.